 No Wrong Way to Have a Body

-As of this moment, I am 23 years old and I weigh 230 pounds.
+As of this moment, I am in my mid-twenties and weigh 230 pounds.
 Growing up I would have equated that sentence with laziness and would have been disappointed in my future self.
 But I love my body more than I ever have before.
 My body is glorious.
 I picked the image above [photograph depicts five different sized shaped pottery vases, some tall and thin, some short and round] because it really reminds me of the thought: "there is no wrong way to have a body".
 All bodies are beautiful.

 I grew up in a society where I was taught that my body was solely for the consumption of others and how they perceived its shape was where my value lay.
 As I work to liberate myself from this binding I become empowered to find out that I find pleasure in the power of its design and workings.
 My body is utilitarian and I find joy in its uses.
 The strength of my thighs as I climb a mountain, the flexibility of my joints as I stretch, the softness as I encircle a loved one in a hug.